 There’s no black and white answer to this question.
 Consider that most professional photographers (including myself) start as hobbyists before they decide photography is something they want to do full time.

 As a disclaimer, becoming a professional photographer is exceptionally difficult, and it can be cost-prohibitive.
 I generally encourage beginners to try photography as a hobby before thinking about pursuing it further.
 It’s important to know which side of the fence you are on, so you can make sure you are getting equipment tailored to fit your needs.

 Smartphone Photography for Beginners Tip #4 – Save money on camera equipment!

 On that subject, you’re jumping into an expensive hobby.
 Not trying to scare you away, but it’s essential to consider your budget.
 How much are you willing to put in?
 Do you want it to be an investment that will pay itself off or one just for your pleasure?

 “The best camera is the one you have with you.”
 That’s sage advice.
 Instead of spending hundreds of thousands of dollars on a new camera, use the thousand-dollar camera you have in your pocket already!

 Most new phones have cameras better than the top of the line traditional camera models from 5 years ago.
 Take advantage of that.
-Learn how to use editing software and maybe grab a couple of lenses to step up your game.
+Learn how to use editing software – here are our favorite free options to get you started – and maybe grab a couple of lenses to step up your game.
 Or, consider a smartphone photography bundle to outfit yourself with everything you’ll need to begin making high-quality content.